Best Ferret Bedding — Quick Comparison

 Reginary 4 Pcs Waterproof Guinea Pig Blankets

 The Reginary waterproof blankets at $21.99 give you four washable pads, which is the minimum I’d recommend for rotation.
-With 1,177 reviews and a 4.6-star rating, these are the most established fleece cage liner option here.
+With 1 and a , these are the most established fleece cage liner option here.

 The waterproof backing is the key feature.
 Urine hits the fleece surface and stays there until you wipe it up — it doesn’t soak through to the cage tray.
 One owner called them “excellent quality” and confirmed they “still look and feel new” after multiple washes.
 Another said they’re “the best fleece cage liners I have found so far” for absorbency.